CyrusCrystos/Time_Stamp_Project/stamply/Oracle_JDK-24/legal/java.base/unicode.md

 compliance with these Terms of Use.
 If you do not agree to these Terms of Use, you should not access or use this website or Unicode Products.
-Unicode reserves the right to make changes to the website, to Unicode Products, and to these Terms of Use at any time in its sole d iscretion.
+Unicode reserves the right to make changes to the website, to Unicode Products, and to these Terms of Use at any time in its sole discretion.

     1. Unicode Copyright: Copyright © 1991-Present Unicode, Inc.